Yale School of Nursing

-Yale School of Nursing (YSN) is the nursing school of Yale University, located in West Haven, Connecticut.
-It is among the top 20 graduate schools in the country, according to the latest rankings by U.S. News & World Report (2017).
-In addition to the top 20 tier overall ranking, the school’s midwifery specialty had the second-highest score nationally as ranked by peer institutions.
-Yale School of Nursing’s psychiatric-mental health specialty ranked sixth, and its pediatric nurse practitioner specialty came in at fifth in a three-way tie.
-Yale’s School of Nursing remains among the most selective in the nation, with only 29% of applicants accepted.
+The Yale School of Nursing (YSN) is the nursing school of Yale University, located in West Haven, Connecticut.
+It is among the top 20 graduate nursing schools in the country, according to the latest rankings by U.S. News & World Report (2024).
+In addition to the top 20 tier overall ranking, the school’s Advanced Practice Nursing specialties in Psychiatric-Mental Health and Adult-Gerontology Primary Care had the fifth highest scores nationally as ranked by peer institutions.
+Yale’s School of Nursing remains among the most selective in the nation, with only 20% of applicants estimated to be accepted.

 Established in 1923 in New Haven, Connecticut, YSN moved in 2013 to Yale University's West Campus, located in West Haven and Orange, CT.

 Academics

-Degrees offered include Doctor of Nursing Practice, a Doctor of Philosophy and Master of Science in Nursing degree with nurse practitioner, nursing management, policy and leadership, and nurse-midwifery specialties.
-The school also has the Graduate Entry Prespecialty in Nursing (GEPN) program, which is intended for students with a bachelor's degree but no background in nursing.
-Joint degree programs are available with Yale School of Public Health and Yale Divinity School.
+Degrees offered include the Doctor of Nursing Practice (DNP), Doctor of Philosophy (PhD) in Nursing, and the Master of Science in Nursing (MSN) degree.
+The school of nursing offers degrees in several Nurse Practitioner (NP) specialties such as Family NP, Adult-Gerontology Primary/Acute Care NP, Pediatric Primary/Acute Care NP, Psychiatric-Mental Health NP, Women's Health NP, and Nurse-Midwifery.
+The DNP degree has two tracks: Post-Master's Clinical Practice and Healthcare Leadership, Systems, and Policy.

-In addition to degree programs, YSN offers pre and post doctoral research training and post-master's certificates in various nurse practitioner specialities.
+The school has the Graduate Entry Prespecialty in Nursing (GEPN) program, which is intended for students with a non-nursing bachelor's degree to directly become APRNs.
+Joint degree programs are available with Yale School of Public Health (MSN/MPH) and Yale Divinity School (MSN/MA).
+In addition to degree programs, YSN offers pre/post-doctoral research training and post-master's certificates in various NP specialities.